TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-replication.md

 ## **Recommended Steps**

-1. If transaction replication appears to be slow and the subscriber is in Azure SQL Database:
+1. If transactional replication appears to be slow and the subscriber is in Azure SQL Database:
     * Scale the SQL Database to a premium pricing tier.
 You can change [DTU service tiers](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu) or [vCore characteristics](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases)  at any time with minimal downtime to your application (generally averaging under four seconds).
     * To optimize costs, you could scale up before the replication process starts and then scale back down after it’s completed.
     * During the upgrade, the database will remain transactionally consistent.
 It is suggested that you pause all workload before you scale to avoid rollbacks.